addiscent/aws-ruby-rails/README.md

 1. Begin the Launch of an EC2 instance using the EC2 Dashboard.

-2. On the page labeled "Step 3: Configure Instance Details", set the options per your needs, then notice the drop-down-menu-button labeled _Advanced Details_.
-Choose that button.
+2. On the page labeled "Step 3: Configure Instance Details", set the options per your needs, then choose the drop-down-menu-button labeled _Advanced Details_.
 Notice the _User Data_ edit box which drops down.

 3. Atop the _User Data_ edit box, ensure the "As text" radio button is selected.
 In the _User Data_ box, paste the contents of the script file _ec2-provision-ruby-rails.sh_.

 Continue with Launch per usual.
-The _ec2-provision-ruby-rails.sh_ script will provision Ruby/Rails immediately after EC2 launch.
-Provisioning adds approximately ten minutes to the normal Launch time.
+The _ec2-provision-ruby-rails.sh_ script provisions Ruby/Rails immediately after EC2 launch.
+Provisioning adds approximately ten minutes to normal Launch time.

 To verify successful Ruby/Rails installation, log into the EC2 instance, and verify the version numbers of the installed software, as follows :